Microscopy with heralded Fock states: Acknowledgments

-PK acknowledges financial support from the Foundation for Polish Science (FNP) (project First Team co-financed by the European Union under the European Regional Development Fund), MG acknowledges financial support from the National Science Centre, Poland (NCN) (Preludium 18 grant no.~2019/35/N/ST2/03443) and CJP acknowledges financial support from the Brandon University Research Committee.
-All the authors acknowledge support by the National Laboratory of Atomic, Molecular and Optical Physics, Torun, Poland.
-MG and PK are grateful for insightful discussions with Sylwia M. Kolenderska.
+All the authors acknowledge support by the National Laboratory of Atomic, Molecular and Optical Physics, Toru\'{n}, Poland.
+MG and PK are grateful for insightful discussions with \mbox{Sylwia M. Kolenderska}.